katyeh/bandcamp-clone/documentation/featureList.md

    * Guest User (for demonstration)
    * Login/Logout functionality
    * Profile/Profile photo that appears in top right when logged in
+   * Ability to upload and like songs
 2. Artist Page

    * Ability to tip artists
      * Button to tip x amount
      * Customize background/header
+3. Comments

+   * Ability to tip artists
+     * Button to tip x amount
+     * Customize background/header
-3. Songs
+4. Songs

    * Song player
      * Sound wave
    * Ability to upload songs
-4. Search
+5. Search

    * Ability to search by artist or song name
    * Dropdown list of categories
-5. UI Design
+6. UI Design

    * Landing Page
      * User login/registration